 Q: Is rounding always accurate?

 A: No, rounding introduces a degree of error.
-However, the error is typically small and acceptable, especially when rounding to the nearest hundred.
+Still, the error is typically small and acceptable, especially when rounding to the nearest hundred.
 The goal is to simplify the number while maintaining a reasonable level of accuracy for the given context.

 Q: Are there any situations where rounding to the nearest hundred is not appropriate?